FNALLPC/lpc-scripts/README.md

 * Nested containers are supported (the enable/disable status (see "Options" just below) is inherited from the top-level container and cannot be changed)

 Options:
-* Before sourcing the script in your `.bashrc`, you can add this line to change the directory where the pipes will be created (the default is `~/nobackup/pipes`):
+* Before sourcing the script in your `.bashrc` or `.bash_profile`, you can add this line to change the directory where the pipes will be created (the default is `~/nobackup/pipes`):
     ```bash
     export CALL_HOST_DIR=your_dir
     ```
-* If you want to disable this by default and only enable it on the fly, put this line in your `.bashrc`:
+* If you want to disable this by default and only enable it on the fly, put this line in your `.bashrc` or `.bash_profile`:
     ```bash
     export CALL_HOST_STATUS=${CALL_HOST_STATUS:=disable}
     ```